hpc2n/intro-linux/docs/pipesfilters.md

     - Learn to sort and filter the output
     - Learn about variables and environment variables

-## less, more, cat

-These are commands to see the content of a file, and now is a good time to introduce them:

-- **more**: forward navigation and limited backward navigation in a file named FILE.
-Usage: ``more FILE``
-- **less**: forward and backward navigation and also has search options.
-Usage ``less FILE``
-- **cat**: a tool for file-related operations (view, concatenate, create, copy, merge, and manipulate file contents).
-Usage: ``cat [option] FILE`` where option is various optional options (hint: ``man cat`` for more info).

 ## echo

 The echo command in Linux is a built-in command that allows users to display lines of text or strings that are passed as arguments.
-It is commonly used in shell scripts and batch files to output status text to the screen or a file.
+It is commonly used in shell scripts and batch files to output status text to the screen or a file, but can also be used to see the content of an "environment variable" or as a means to quickly send text from the command line to a file.

 **Syntax**